-Cloud management platforms must be customized to your needs: they must meet the requirements of the operating systems, apps, storage frameworks, and whatever else is running in the cloud.
+Cloud management platforms must be customized to your needs: they must meet the requirements of the operating systems, apps, storage frameworks, standard operating environments (SOEs), and whatever else is running in the cloud.
 They should also be flexible and able to adapt to change quickly.

 It’s easy to use cloud services, so it’s very easy to use more than you can afford.
 A cloud management platform should provide accurate cost forecasting and reporting.

 Like the resources, data, and processing power of your cloud, your cloud management tools should be accessible by the admin regardless of where he or she physically is.

 By necessity, an enterprise’s future is filled with all types of clouds: private, public, and hybrid.
 Every cloud management platform should be able to support all 3 types of clouds smoothly and securely.

 This seems like a gimmie, but self-service capabilities are vital to any cloud management platform in order to stay flexible and adaptable in the face of frequent changes and updates.
 It should maintain control over everything, while policies guide user access to resources, configurations, and capacity.
 Orchestration of the entire infrastructure—on-premises—virtual, data centers, etc.—throughout the lifecycle is essential.